nickfargo/will/src/resolver.coffee.md

 ## Resolver

-A **resolver** is an attenuation of a `Deferral`, where consumers are allowed only to attempt to affect the deferral’s resolution state, but are not given any knowledge as to whether it is still `pending` or yet `resolved`.
+A **resolver** is an attenuation of a `Deferral`, where consumers are allowed to attempt to *affect* the deferral’s resolution state, but can neither *observe* its state nor *react* to its resolution.

     class Resolver